coderas/github-repository-search/README.md

 ```

 ### Useful Scripts (Some come as standard with CRA)
-- yarn storybook: I tend to use storybook for development workflow, and also for visual regression testing
+- `yarn storybook`: I tend to use storybook for development workflow, and also for visual regression testing
-- yarn start: runs CRA usual dev tooling
+- `yarn start`: runs CRA usual dev tooling
-- yarn build: builds deployment artefacts
+- `yarn build`: builds deployment artefacts
-- yarn test: runs jest test and, with that, storyshots
+- `yarn test`: runs jest test and, with that, storyshots
-- yarn lint: runs tslint
+- `yarn lint`: runs tslint